ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/security/common-errors-and-faq.markdown

   * Make sure to supply the server logs with your ticket.
 When running in a cluster, please provide the logs from all nodes.
   * If your logs are turned off, open `Manage Server`->`Admin Logs` in the Studio, and keep them open while you click the `Renew` button in the certificate view.

   ---

-### Let's Encrypt certificate permission errors after renewal

-If you have External Replication or ETL to another cluster, or if you use your own Let's Encrypt certificates as client certificates, the next certificate renewal may cause permission issues that need to be handled manually.

-Learn how to handle this issue [here](../../server/security/authentication/solve-cluster-certificate-renewal-issue).

----

 ### What should I do when my license expires?

+By default, the RavenDB license update server automatically renews licenses.
+If your server is running offline or a firewall is blocking the connection with the license server, you will need to renew your license key manually.

 If your license is due to expire, be sure to **renew the license**.
 Do not set up a new license because this will cause domain name issues.

+If you get automatic Let's Encrypt certificate renewals, contact RavenDB support to renew the license because changing the license ID will cause a mismatch that will cancel the auto-certificate renewal.

+Copy your new license code key from the email that was given when registering your license.
+Paste it either:

+* Directly into the settings.json
+  * e.g. `"License": paste your license code including curly brackets here`
+* Into the .json file `license.json`, to which the file path is provided in the settings.json
+  * e.g. `"License.Path": "D:\\RavenDB\\Server\\license.json"`

-To renew your license, navigate to the [Studio "About" tab](../../studio/server/license-management):
+To renew your license via studio, navigate to the [Studio "About" tab](../../studio/server/license-management):

 ![Renew License in Studio](images/renew-license-studio.png "Renew License in Studio")